 Terms & Conditions

 - Undertake to walk or run a route and distance of your choice anywhere in the world, in order to raise funds for Walking With The Wounded's (“WWTW”) programmes supporting ex-military and their families.

 - Understand that WWTW reserves the right to alter the dates and conditions of the Event without notice and/or cancel the event in consultation with stakeholders although only where absolutely necessary and appropriate.

 - Acknowledge that the Event is a fundraising event in aid of WWTW exclusively.
 WWTW is a registered charity in England and Wales (no. 1153497) and Scotland (no. SC047760).

 - Understand that by signing up to participate that you will endeavour to fundraise for WWTW.

 - Agree to be a good ambassador for WWTW before, during and after your walk.

 - Acknowledge that the Event is organised by WWTW in order to raise funds to support those who served.

-- Agree to adhere to the latest Government guidance on Covid-19 and take full responsibility for doing so.
+- Agree to adhere to the latest Government guidance and any local restrictions on Covid-19 and take full responsibility for doing so.